drand/website/docs/operators/drand-cli.md

 - `--threshold` - the number of nodes required to generate randomness.
 The DKG will fail if fewer than `threshold` nodes participate in the DKG before the timeout.

-Whe re-sharing to nodes that are not members of the existing Drand group, the new nodes must obtain a copy of the group configuration file from an existing member, and use the `--from <group-file-path>` command to specify the path to the `group.toml` file.
-Members of the existing group may omit the `--from` flag, as they already posess the group configuration.
+When re-sharing to nodes that are not members of the existing Drand group, the new nodes must obtain a copy of the group configuration file from an existing member, and use the `--from <group-file-path>` flag to specify the path to the `group.toml` file.
+Members of the existing group may omit the `--from` flag, as they already posess the current group configuration.

 ::: tip
 You can mix an external source of entropy into the key sharing protocol by using the `--source` flag.
 The argument should be the path